CGI¶

 AddType application/x-httpd-scgi0 .cgi

-- All movement:
+- All pages:

 SetHandler application/x-httpd-scgi0

-Configuration of UWSGI
+Configuration of UWSGI¶

 - Specific extension: